 - The new insolvency code namely, the Insolvency and Bankruptcy Code 2016 integrated all laws and rules relating to insolvency into a single legislation.
 This has taken the bankruptcy code of India on par with global standards.

-- Due to schemes of financial inclusion such as the PMJDY, as of May 2019, 356 mn new bank accounts were opened.
+- Due to schemes of financial inclusion such as the PMJDY, as of May 2019, 356 million new bank accounts were opened.

-- FDI liberalisation has helped India’s EoDB index to be favourable.
-Larger FDI inflows will create jobs, income and investments.
+- FDI liberalization has helped India’s EoDB index to be favourable.
+Larger FDI inflows will create jobs, income, and investments.

 - Infrastructure and connectivity have received major push through schemes like Bharatmala and Sagarmala, as well as various railway infrastructure development schemes.

 - BharatNet – this is a telecom infrastructure provider set up by the GOI to enhance digital networks in the rural areas of the country.
 This is perhaps the world’s largest rural broadband project.